praisetompane/computation_and_information/README.md

 def 2: The evolution process of some enviroment, by a sequence of "simple, local" steps. _Church-Turing thesis_

-# what mathematical and/or computational questions can you ask object computational objects/other objects?
+## what computational questions can you ask object computational objects?

 ### Rough view of computation and applications